University of Delaware

 Mary M. Lee, MD, FAAP

-Mary M. Lee, MD, FAAP is Professor of Pediatrics at Sidney Kimmel School of Medicine, Jefferson University, Enterprise VP, Nemours Health Care, and Physician-in-Chief at Nemours AI DuPont Hospital for Children.
+Mary M. Lee, MD, FAAP is Professor of Pediatrics at Sidney Kimmel School of Medicine, Jefferson University, Enterprise VP, Nemours Children’s Health, and Physician-in-Chief at Nemours Children’s Hospital, Delaware.
 Dr. Lee came from the University of Massachusetts Medical School, where she was the Stoddard Professor and Chair of Pediatrics and served as the pediatric lead for the UMass CTSA.
 Dr. Lee received her MD from the SUNY Buffalo School of Medicine and completed her Pediatric residency at the Children’s Hospital of Buffalo and her fellowship in Pediatric Endocrinology and Diabetes at the Children’s Hospital of Philadelphia.
 She is immediate past president of the Pediatric Endocrine Society, outgoing past president of the American Society of Andrology, and has been a member of the American Board of Pediatrics SubBoard in Pediatric Endocrinology.
 She served on the Scientific Advisory council for NIEHS and on several NIH study sections.
 Dr. Lee’s research in developmental reproductive endocrinology, type I diabetes mellitus, and childhood environmental health has been funded by NIH, the Hood Foundation, and the March of Dimes.

 Medical University of South Carolina (MUSC)